 - 25 and 45 minutes per subject area for 3-5 students

-- Teachers are available via email during normal school hours if students or parents/guardians have questions
+- Teachers will also be available via email during the typical school day in the event that students or parents/guardians have questions

 - Counselors will be available during the school day via email for support.
 They will also continue with any appointments previously made via conference call.
 The counselors/social workers will share the conference line via email with those students who are scheduled to meet with them.
 Reference this document to access counselor contact information.